Sonny Dykes: 2015

 In 2015, Dykes and the Golden Bears jumped out to a 5–0 start, their best since 2007.
 In Week 3, Cal traveled to Austin and defeated the Texas Longhorns 45–44, marking the program's first-ever victory over Texas.
 The following week, Cal beat the Washington Huskies 30–24, Cal's first victory in Seattle since 2005, snapping a six-game losing streak to Washington.

-After a grueling back half of the schedule that included away games at Utah, Oregon, and Stanford, Cal finished the season 7-5.
+After a grueling back half of the schedule that included away games at Utah, Oregon, and Stanford, Cal finished the season 7–5.
 2015 marked California's first winning season since 2011.
-The Golden Bear's season culminated in a 55-36 victory against Air Force in the Armed Forces Bowl at Amon G. Carter Stadium.
+The Golden Bear's season culminated in a 55–36 victory against Air Force in the Armed Forces Bowl at Amon G. Carter Stadium.
 Dykes high powered attack finished 5th in the nation for completions per game (27.1), 3rd in passing yards per game (375.9), 2nd in passing touchdowns per game (3.4), and 8th in total yards per game (528.8).

 Cal then went on to lose five of its next six games, including losses to rivals UCLA (by 16 points), USC (6 points), Oregon (16 points), and a 13-point loss to arch-rival Stanford.
-But in a 54–24 win over the last place Oregon State Beavers, Cal tallied a school-record 760 yards and became bowl-eligible for the first time since 2011.
+In a 54–24 win over the last place Oregon State Beavers, Cal tallied a school-record 760 yards and became bowl-eligible for the first time since 2011.
 With a 48–46 win over Arizona State on Senior Day, Cal finished the regular season with a 7–5 record, clinching their first winning season since 2011.
 Nevertheless, Cal finished the season in the bottom half of the Pac-12 standings for the third time in three years under Dykes.
-After the 2015 season, Jared Goff decided to forego another year at Cal and was drafted by the Rams.
-Within 3 years, he led to Rams to the 2019 Super Bowl and made history as the youngest quarterback to start in the Super Bowl.